 Applications for the program will be available in the coming weeks at transy.edu/ARH.

-“We want students from our region who are interested in a career in the medical field to know that they have the opportunity to pursue their own path in Kentucky for college, then return to home to work,” Lewis said.
+“We want students from Eastern Kentucky who are interested in a career in the medical field to know that they have the opportunity to pursue their own path in Kentucky for college, then return to home to work,” Lewis said.
 “Transy is proud to partner with ARH, the largest provider of care and single largest employer in southeastern Kentucky.
 Their commitment to excellence made this partnership a perfect fit.”